| MEDX Equipment(available at the Kraus Back and Neck Institute)

 to objectively measure and evaluate muscle strength in the neck and low

 back, at varying degrees of flexion and extension.
+Medical Machines After successfully developing and running

 the Nautilus company, Arthur Jones started a company called MedX.
 He